1 / 7

 today retirement age time

-Kr. life expectancy time Before birth retirement death Now birth retirement death
+Kr.
+Before birth retirement death Now birth retirement death

 kr. pension spending government budget